 Xanax is a benzodiazepine, meaning it works by slowing down the movement of brain chemicals to reduce nervous tension.
 Xanax for social anxiety does help to reduce the symptoms.

-Xanax is an anxiety medication that can help alleviate the panic attacks and the racing thoughts that often go with anxiety.
+Xanax is an anxiety medication that can help alleviate panic attacks and the racing thoughts that often go with anxiety.
 It also reduces the physical symptoms of anxiety, like sweaty palms and an accelerated heartbeat.
-As a drug, Xanax is considerably common amongst patients with anxiety disorders and panic attacks.
+As a drug, Xanax is common amongst patients with anxiety disorders and panic attacks.
 Xanax helps other conditions related to nervous tension too, and in some cases, even depression.

 You use Xanax (alprazolam) primarily to treat panic disorder, but you can also use it for treating social anxiety disorder (SAD).
+Xanax works on specific neurotransmitters in the brain to decrease the activity in the central nervous system.
+Xanax helps with social anxiety by reducing anxiety symptoms.
+It is a benzodiazepine that reduces the activity of the central nervous system.

-Social anxiety disorder, or social anxiety, is when you suffer from excessive emotional discomfort, anxiety, fear or worry about social situations.
+Social anxiety disorder, or social anxiety, is when you suffer from excessive emotional discomfort, anxiety, fear, or worry about social situations.

 Social anxiety refers to a mental condition in which a person has irrational fears when placed in certain social situations.